 SELECT IMPORTANT SAFETY INFORMATION

-The labeling for CYRAMZA contains warnings and precautions for hemorrhage and GI hemorrhage, including severe and sometimes fatal events; gastrointestinal (GI) perforations, a potentially fatal event; impaired wound healing; arterial thromboembolic events (ATEs), including serious and sometimes fatal events; hypertension; infusion-related reactions; worsening of pre-existing hepatic impairment, reversible posterior leukoencephalopathy syndrome (RPLS); proteinuria including nephrotic syndrome; thyroid dysfunction; and embryo-fetal toxicity.
-CYRAMZA should be permanently discontinued in patients who experience severe bleeding, a GI perforation, an ATE, uncontrolled hypertension, severe IRR, RPLS, or urine protein >3 grams/24 h or nephrotic syndrome.
-CYRAMZA should be discontinued in patients who develop wound healing complications that require medical intervention.
+The labeling for CYRAMZA contains warnings and precautions for hemorrhage and GI hemorrhage, including severe and sometimes fatal events; gastrointestinal (GI) perforations, a potentially fatal event; impaired wound healing; arterial thromboembolic events (ATEs), including serious and sometimes fatal events; hypertension; infusionrelated reactions (IRR), including severe and sometimes fatal events; worsening of pre-existing hepatic impairment; posterior reversible encephalopathy syndrome (PRES), including fatal events; proteinuria including nephrotic syndrome; thyroid dysfunction; and embryo-fetal toxicity.
+CYRAMZA should be permanently discontinued in patients who experience severe bleeding, a GI perforation, an ATE, uncontrolled hypertension, severe IRR, PRES, or urine protein >3 grams/24 h or nephrotic syndrome.

 In RAINBOW, the most common adverse reactions (all Grades) observed in patients treated with CYRAMZA with paclitaxel at a rate of ≥30% and ≥2% higher than placebo with paclitaxel were fatigue/asthenia (57% vs 44%), neutropenia (54% vs 31%), diarrhea (32% vs 23%), and epistaxis (31% vs 7%).
 The most common serious adverse reactions with CYRAMZA with paclitaxel were neutropenia (3.7%) and febrile neutropenia (2.4%); 19% of patients treated with CYRAMZA with paclitaxel received granulocyte colony-stimulating factors.

 RAINBOW Trial Design (N=665)2,6